90%

 Library of Congress Best Practices Honoree

-Parker Mullen, an 8th grader from Inspired Teaching PCS, lives near Galludet University, the only liberal arts university in the world designed for Deaf students.
+Parker Mullen, an 8th grader from Inspired Teaching PCS, lives near Gallaudet University, the only liberal arts university in the world designed for Deaf students.
 It spurred him to wonder about audism—prejudice against people who are Deaf and Hard of Hearing (DHOH.)
 He was struck by the story of a Deaf woman whose hearing colleagues dismissed her requests to know what they were talking about, saying, “I’ll tell you later.”
 He learned that even in 2024, hearing students bully DHOH students.
 Parker also learned that the world doesn’t need to stay this way.
 He proposes that if schools and workplaces work to connect hearing and DHOH people, with field trips, American Sign Language classes, and spaces for socialization, “audism will slowly fade away into a speck of the past.”

 For news, videos, research, blogs, events, and school stories involving One World.